bepu/bepuphysics2/Documentation/GettingStarted.md

 Note that there is no internal list of `BodyDescription` instances, nor a single "Body" type anywhere.
 Instead, all body properties are split across several buffers.
 Further, there are multiple `BodySet` instances, each with their own set of buffers.
 These buffers are set up for efficient internal access, with the first `BodySet` storing all active bodies and the later sets containing inactive body data.
 The `BodyDescription` is decomposed into these separate pieces upon being added.

 To access an existing body's data, the body's current memory location must be looked up using the handle returned by the `Add` call.
-The `BodyReference` convenience type can help make this a little more convenient by hiding the lookup process.
+The `BodyReference` convenience type can make this a little easier by hiding the lookup process.

 Bodies may move around in memory during execution or when other bodies are added, removed, awoken, or slept.
 Holding onto the raw memory location through one of these changes may result in the pointer pointing to undefined data; the handle should be used to perform a fresh lookup any time the memory location could have been invalidated.